Sk7c/User-Engagement-Analysis--SQL/README.md

 The attached CSV provides information on user sessions on a website.

 Analysis using SQL revealed interesting insights on how users used the platform.
-Click on the text file to see the insights.
+Click on the text file to see the SQL code